zieren/wasted-youth-tracker/README.md

 | `times_mon` etc.   | Overides `times` for specific day of week | ditto |
 | `locked`           | Require [manual unlocking](#overrides) by parent in the web UI | 0/1 (for no/yes) |

+Newly created limits have the following defaults:

+* Restricted to zero minutes
+* Time of day is not restricted
+* Unlock is not required

+The "Total" limit is initially not restricted and does not require unlock.
+It can be configured like any other limit, but not be deleted.

 #### Overrides

 Under the "Control" tab you can override the time and/or time of day allowed for a given limit on a specific day (e.g. today or tomorrow).
 This is also where you unlock limits configured with `locked=1` above.
 Overrides always have highest priority within the limit.
 For example, overriding time per day will take effect even if the weekly time is used up.

-However, if classes are subject to multiple limits, it may be necessary to override/unlock those as well.
+If classes are subject to multiple limits, it may be necessary to override/unlock those as well.
 The UI will display a reminder in this case.

 ### System Configuration

 The system has several configuration options that can be set either per user or globally (i.e. for all users).
 These can usually be left alone.
-You can press Ctrl-Shift-F12 on the client to

 | Key | Description | Value | Default |
 | --- | ----------- | ----- | ------- |